Label305/Auja/documentation/json_representation.md

 ###Date

 A Date input looks like this.
+Though it works as a date input, it will render in the DOM as a text input.
+The reason for this is that at the time of this writing not all major browsers support this HTML5 input type.
+In order to offer a good user experience across all browsers we use a text input in conjunction with a light-weight and flexible datepicker [Pikaday](https://github.com/dbushell/Pikaday).

 ```json
 {